simplexidev/mcsurvivalaid/PLANS.md

 # 5. Required `ServiceHost.ts`

-Replace the current incomplete `ServiceHost.ts` with a complete host.
+Repair and complete the current `ServiceHost.ts` into a complete host.
+Preserve existing API contracts and imports where practical.

 The host must: